 The year was 1928.
 Calvin Coolidge was president.
 Prohibition was the law of the land.
 The stock market was riding high.
-Radio was a new phenomenon that was sweeping the country.
+Radio was a new phenomenon sweeping the country.
 Talking pictures were about to revolutionize the movie industry.
-And Herbert “Mac” McClelland founded McClelland Sound Inc. The company was a pioneer in its field when it opened in 1928 and has remained in its leadership position in the Midwest through the 20th and into the 21st century.
+And Herbert “Mac” McClelland founded McClelland Sound.